We are a global higher education association dedicated to advancing faith and intellect for the common good.

 The associate dean provides administrative leadership to the undergraduate programs of the College of Education and assists in implementing the university’s vision for that college.
 The associate dean supervises and supports the work of the department chairs and program coordinators/directors in the college, and serves as a resource to faculty members who teach courses in the college’s programs.
 The associate dean may also serve as the chair of his/her home department.
 The associate dean reports to the dean of the College of Education.

 This is a twelve-month faculty appointment.
 The associate dean will receive an annual course release of 6 hours, as well as an administrative stipend.
 If the associate dean also serves as chair of his/her home department, there will be additional release time.
 Courses may be taught on campus, online or in a hybrid format.
 Additional hours may be taught by separate agreement, though this position should have limited opportunities for additional load due to leadership responsibilities.

-The associate dean must have a terminal degree in an area of education from a regionally accredited university, a minimum of 3 years teaching and leadership experience in K-12 settings is required, along with an ability to mentor teacher candidates in K-12 settings.
-He/she should also have experience teaching at the college or university level.
+The associate dean must have a terminal degree in an area of education from a regionally accredited university, a minimum of 7 years teaching and leadership experience in K-12 settings is required, along with an ability to mentor teacher candidates in K-12 settings.
+He/she should also have leadership experience at the college or university level.
 The associate dean must hold the rank of assistant professor or higher and maintain active membership in a Christian church that complies in its ethical commitments to university community standards.

 Serve on the dean’s leadership team for the College of Education

 Supervise chairs and undergraduate program directors in the college